pwsmith/htmlex/README.md

         </div>
 ```

-And this will produce the following:
+The above will produce the following:

 ![gloss-example](images/gloss-example.png)